MihaelaIancu/Weather_Widget/README.md

 ## Weather-Widget

-Mini application which shows weather forecast and local time for any city the user wants to
+Mini project which shows weather forecast and local time for any city the user wants to

 ### Description